How the challenge works

 Yes!
 Much of this happens through the teacher resource kits that are on this site, where you can run curriculum-aligned learning with your students.
 We also have webinars that you can engage with.

-The hackathons are a one-day event where your students learn about AI, innovate their solution and then potentially submit their idea on the day.
+The 'Home Hack' are one-day online events where your students learn about AI, innovate their solution and then potentially submit their idea on the day.
 Therefore if you have been extensively engaging in the four modules in your classes already, you might not need to attend a hackathon.
+You need Microsoft TEAMS to run this day with your students and you can ask about getting a Home Hack by emailing firstname.lastname@example.org.

 No we don’t unfortunately.
 We have thousands of them to read through, and are unable to provide personalised feedback.